The Truth Pill

 The Truth Pill: The Myth of Drug Regulation in India is a 2022 book by whistleblower Dinesh Thakur and lawyer Prashant Reddy.
 The book highlights the problems in India's drug regulatory framework, and the government oversight relating to poor manufacturing practices and clinical trials of drugs by Indian pharmaceutical companies.

 The authors advocate for greater transparency and reforms in India's drug regulation and enforcement system.

 Context

-In 2007, U.S. Food and Drug Administration, had begun criminal investigation of Ranbaxy Laboratories after whistleblowers including Dinesh Thakur, informed the FDA of serious quality-related issues at the company.
-By 25 February 2009, the FDA said it had halted reviews of all drug applications from India, because of a practice of falsification of data and test results in approved and pending drug applications.
+In 2007, the U.S. Food and Drug Administration, had begun criminal investigation of Ranbaxy Laboratories after whistleblowers including Dinesh Thakur informed the FDA of serious quality-related issues at the company.
+By 25 February 2009, the FDA said it had halted reviews of all drug applications from India because of a practice of falsification of data and test results in approved and pending drug applications.
 In May 2013, Ranbaxy pleaded guilty and paid US$500 million in fines for felony charges relating to the manufacture and distribution of adulterated drugs and misrepresenting clinical generic drug data.